imperva/dsfkit/deploy/modules/agentless-gw/README.md

 The following input variables are **required**:

-* `subnet_id`: The ID of the subnet in which to launch the DSF Hub instance
+* `subnet_id`: The ID of the subnet in which to launch the DSF agentless gateway instance
 * `ssh_key_pair`: AWS key pair name and path for ssh connectivity
 * `web_console_admin_password`: Admin password
 * `ingress_communication`: List of allowed ingress cidr patterns for the DSF agentless gw instance for ssh and internal protocols